dereke/koda/README.markdown

 *	Type Editor in back-office
 *	View Editor in back-office
 *	Filter Editor in back-office
-*	Action permissions for specific users
+*	More robust Auth (action permissions for specific users etc.)
 *	Lots of Testing!
 (Currently best browser to use = Chrome)

 ETA - October / November 2012